Desi Chicken Curry

 Others – You will also need ginger garlic paste, salt, red onions, white granulated sugar, fresh ripe tomatoes, Indian green chilies, and cilantro (fresh coriander leaves).

-You can adjust the green chilies depending on how spicy you want the curry to be.
+You can adjust the green chilies per your taste.
 Serrano peppers or Thai green chilies can be used instead of Indian green chilies.

-I always prefer to use fresh tomatoes, but you can use canned crushed tomatoes as well.
+I always prefer fresh tomatoes, but you can also use canned crushed tomatoes.

 How To Make Desi Chicken Curry